Wrap dress: Diane von Fürstenberg's wrap dress

-Wrap dresses achieved their peak of popularity in the mid to late 1970s, and the design has been credited with becoming a symbol of women's liberation in the 1970s.
+Wrap dresses achieved their peak of popularity in the mid to late 1970s, and the design, essentially a robe, has been credited with becoming a symbol of women's liberation in the 1970s.
 They experienced renewed popularity beginning in the late 1990s, particularly after von Fürstenberg reintroduced her wrap dress in 1997; she, among others, has continued to design wrap dresses since then.
-The wrap dress's popularity and its quick disrobing, and perceived feminist significance have remained current into the mid-2010s.
-In 2004 a book dedicated entirely to Fürstenberg's wrap dresses was published.
+André Leon Talley published a 2004 book dedicated entirely to Fürstenberg's wrap dresses.
+The popularity of the wrap dress and its perceived feminist significance persisted into the 2010s.